Wills and Estates – Small Estates – New Mexico

-A. Where a husband and wife own a homestead as community property and when either the husband or wife dies intestate or dies testate and by their will devise their interest in the homestead to the surviving spouse, the homestead passes to the survivor and no probate or administration is necessary.
+A. Where a husband and wife own a homestead as community property and when either the husband or wife dies intestate or dies testate and by the husband’s or wife’s will devises the husband’s or wife’s interest in the homestead to the surviving spouse, the homestead passes to the survivor and no probate or administration is necessary.

 B. Six months after the death of a decedent, the surviving spouse may record with the county clerk in the county in which the homestead is located an affidavit describing the real property and stating that:

-(1) six months have elapsed since the death of the decedent as shown in a certified copy of the death certificate attached to the affidavit;
+(1) six months have elapsed since the death of the decedent as shown on the death certificate;

 (2) the affiant and the decedent were at the time of the death of the decedent married and owned the homestead as community property;